Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 **SCHC All-0 (FCN=0)**
 All fragments but the last have an FCN=0 (because window size is 1).
-Following it, the device MUST transmit the SCHC ACK message.
+Following an All-0 SCHC Fragment, the device MUST transmit the SCHC ACK message.
 It MUST transmit up to MAX_ACK_REQUESTS SCHC ACK messages before aborting.
 In order to progress the fragmented datagram, the SCHC layer should immediately queue for transmission those SCHC ACK if no SCHC downlink have been received during RX1 and RX2 window.